kyma-incubator/compass/docs/architecture/provisioning-custom-configuration.md

 The proposed solution leverages the mechanism of Installer.
 More information on how the overrides work can be found [here](https://kyma-project.io/docs/#configuration-helm-overrides-for-kyma-installation)

-### Overrides configuration
+### Components configuration

-Every `ComponentOverrideInput` defines a single Kubernetes resource which stores the provided values.
-The resource can be either a ConfigMap or a Secret.
+The configuration can be provided for every Kyma component as a list of key-value pairs in `ComponentConfigurationInput`.
+The additional `secret` flag specifies if the value is confidential.
+The `configuration` in `KymaConfigInput` is a configuration not specific for any component.

-Overrides configured as the `configOverrides` in `InstallationOverridesInput` are created as a ConfigMap on a created Cluster and stored in the database.
+All configurations for component not marked as a `secret` are then saved to the ConfigMap on a created Cluster and marked as Installation overrides.
+They are also stored in the database.
-Overrides configured as the `secretOverrides` are mapped to the Secret and encrypted before storing in database.
+The confidential configuration is stored in Secret on a created cluster and encrypted before storing in database.
 The examples of such sensitive data could be: certificate's private keys, Minio Gateway credentials or Dex configuration containing some secrets.

-### Possible extension

-In a presented format the Provisioner API provides ability to configure Kyma during the cluster provisioning.
-The same mechanism could be used to updated existing cluster thanks to such functionality in the Installer component.

 ### Pros
 - The solution is simple from API and Installation standpoint
 - It leverages the well established mechanism of Installer
-- Together with Module definition it gives ability to configure Kyma (open source stuff) in pretty much any way possible.
+- Together with component definition it gives ability to configure Kyma (open source stuff) in pretty much any way possible.
 - Does not uses anything external of Kyma (like Helm etc.)
 - All current use cases can be covered with the following approach

 ### Cons
 - No ability to extend with custom modules outside of Kyma
+- One ConfigMap and Secret per component

 ### Example